shinuza/jquery-schedule/README.md

 Scrolls `scrolling` (defaults to `myelement`) to `element`'s position.
 `element` can also be `'cursor'`, if you want to scroll to the current cursor's position.
 Use `offset` to correct the scroll, defaults to 0.

+Won't work on element not added using #addElement

 ## Events